 This list is in no particular order.
 When discussing each tip, I’ll mention which particular symmetry problems it would be best at fixing.

 You’ll probably realize that a lot of these tips are just good grooming habits to get into regardless of whether you’ve got an uneven beard or not.

 So, there’s a good argument for practicing all of them.

 1. Grow It Longer

 OK.
 So this one may not be for everyone.
-If this isn’t an option for you, skip straight to the next fix.
+If this isn’t an option for you, skip straight to the next tip.

 But here’s what it comes down to.

-Simply growing the hair longer should help patchy cheeks look more evenly distributed and symmetrical.
+Simply growing the hair longer might help patchy cheeks look more evenly distributed and symmetrical.

-Ultimately, you could say this was the “easiest” fix.
+Ultimately, you could say this was the “easiest” tip.
 But in many ways, it isn’t.
 Longer beards do have additional and more intense maintenance requirements.